The epigraphy of Attica

 Fasc.
 2. Catalogi nominum.
 Instrumenta iuris privati. - V, pp. 333-822 (1931).

 Pars III.
-Dedicationes, titulos honorarios, titulos sacros, titulos sepulcrales continens. (dedications, honorary inscriptions, epitaphs)
+Dedicationes, titulos honorarios, titulos sacros, titulos sepulcrales continens. (dedications, religious texts, honorary inscriptions, epitaphs)

 Fasc.
 1. Dedicationes.
 Tituli honorarii.
 Tituli sacri. - VII, 362 pp. (1935).